gmierz/pupil-lib-matlab/README.txt

 	* Decrease server-client synchronization error (currently ~10 milliseconds which is more than enough).
 	* Complete testing implementation.
 	* Complete viewer implementation.

+Feel free to mention any other features that should be added or are needed and let me know if you find any bugs by using the Github issues page.

+Also, feel free to contact me if there are any questions about the library.